Surcharges

 Surcharge Rate Value

-The surcharge amount can be a fixed or variable amount, but it must be no greater than your average discount rate for that specific brand’s credit card transactions.
-In any event, the surcharge cannot exceed certain thresholds, as defined by the card, country, and state law.
-If your discount rate is different for all card brands you are accepting, we will set the lowest rate as the surcharge fee rate for all card brands.
-For example, if a merchant’s average discount rate is American Express 3%, Discover 2.5%, Mastercard 2%, and Visa 1.5% then the 1.5% for Visa would need to be used for all.
+For example, if your discount rate is different for all card brands you are accepting, we will set the lowest rate as the surcharge fee rate for all card brands.
+If a merchant’s average discount rate is American Express 3%, Discover 2.5%, Mastercard 2%, and Visa 1.5% then the 1.5% for Visa would need to be applied to all brands.
 Our Implementation Team will help you determine your discount rate and set up the surcharge rate value.
 Please contact support by emailing [email protected].

 Card Brands Registration

-If you wish to enable surcharging, you must notify Discover, Mastercard, and BlueSnap of your intent to surcharge in writing, at least 30 days in advance of applying a surcharge.
-Our Implementation Team can assist you with the card schemes surcharge registration process.
+If you wish to enable surcharging, you must notify Mastercard and BlueSnap of your intent to surcharge in writing, at least 30 days in advance of applying a surcharge.
+Our Implementation Team can assist you with the card brands surcharge registration process.
 Please contact support by emailing [email protected].

 Refund and Return Policy